 Network Adapters & Interfaces, NIC

-NIC, etc.) is a piece of computer hardware designed to provide for computer
+A network card (also called network adapter, network interface card, NIC, etc.) is a piece of computer hardware designed to provide for computer communication over a computer network.

-Network cards used to be expansion cards to plug into a computer bus, most newer
+Network cards used to be expansion cards to plug into a computer bus, most newer computers have a network interface built into the motherboard, so a separate network card is not required unless multiple interfaces are needed or some other type of network is used.

-offers a full range of Legacy and Specialty
+Data Connect Enterprise offers a full range of Legacy and Specialty

 Network Adapters and Interfaces by